 Bunnings Sausage Sizzle Fundraising BBQ

 The Bunnings Sausage Sizzle is a popular fundraiser for schools and community groups because they’re low cost to set up, easy to organise and fairly straightforward to run.
 But there are sausage sizzles and then there are Bunnings sausage sizzles, where the concept is turned up to satisfy a captive audience of hungry do-it-yourself-ers.
 It’s such a classic, it now even has its own meme!

 Anyone who’s visited a Bunnings on a weekend has no doubt seen a community group out the front manning the sausage sizzle.
 As far as venues go for a sausage sizzle, the high volume of foot traffic can easily lead to a high turnover of snags, drinks and dollars raised.

-However, the phenomenon that is the Bunnings Sausage Sizzle BBQ fundraiser sausage sizzles is also highly sought after by community groups and can book out months in advance.
+However, the phenomenon that is the Bunnings Sausage Sizzle BBQ fundraiser is highly sought after by community groups and can book out months in advance.
 Jessica from NSW says her local Bunnings has a three-year waiting list, however for Suzanne in Grafton the wait is more likely measured in weeks than months.

 To apply you will need to contact the person in charge of activities at your local Bunnings.
 Often, the process involves a written request on your organisation’s letterhead, then, if you are successful in securing a date, you will be provided with an information pack (or be asked to attend an information evening) that will detail;

 - Items that Bunnings will provide (normally BBQ, gas, and shade cover)